-Fragment gallery is a Moscow-based contemporary art gallery, focused on promoting artists regardless of their age, gender, nationality or race.
-Artistic practice of most of them ties around issues of modern world, from social and economic to political.
+Fragment is a contemporary art gallery based in Moscow (Russia) and New York (USA).
+The gallery focuses on promoting artists regardless of their age, gender, nationality, or race.
+The artistic practice of most of them is focused on global issues, from social and economic to political.
 The gallery was founded in December 2016.

-Exhibitions and fair participation of the gallery is regularly featured in international press, such as The Art Newspaper, Artforum, ARTNews, Financial Times, Forbes, etc.
+Exhibitions and fair participation of the gallery are regularly featured in the international press, such as The Art Newspaper, Artforum, ARTNews, Financial Times, Forbes, etc.

-Fragment is a member of New Art Dealers Alliance (NADA).
+Fragment is a member of the New Art Dealers Alliance (NADA).